User Guide - v2.0

 Diagnostics

-Red underlines for unclosed blocks (@if without @endif).
+Red underlines for unclosed blocks (@if without @if-end).
 Yellow underlines for @call to undefined macros.
 Hover any underline to read the message.

 Live Preview